Kareem-Tarek/e-commerce/README.md

             - Clothing type: Formal, Casual & Sports Wear.
             - Accessories: is accessory or not?.
         - Products availablity.
-        - Products discounts %.
+        - Products discounts % feature.
-        - Discounts page.
+        - Products discounts page.
         - Single Page Application (SPA) for all the products.
         - New badge for products that lasts for 7 days only for the new added products to the website.
         - Home page.